mfearing/CookBook/README.md

 ## Generating RSA256 public and private keys
 I used git bash for the following commands.
 Both keys go into the resources/keys directory of the AuthenticationService.
-All other apps get the public key in their same directory.

 openssl genrsa -out keypair.pem 2048